All Episodes

 The answer is 232,993 miles.

-But you can have it set up appointments, calendars, make phone calls, you can dictate emails and text messages to it.
+You can dictate emails and text messages to it.

 Let's try this.

-Call me L. Rushbow.
+Call me El Rushbo.

-Uh you have to have a contact in your database with that name before it'll call you that.
+You have to have a contact in your database with that name before it'll call you that.

-So I'd have to go in if I wanted to be if I wanted a phone to call me El Rushbow, I'd have to create a uh a contact database card, El Rushbo, and it would do that.
+If I wanted to, if I wanted a phone to call me El Rushbow, I'd have to create a contact database card, El Rushboe, and it would do that.

 Speaking of all of this, the Steve Jobs biography by Walter Isaacson is due on Monday.

-It was actually due in January, then they moved it up.
+It was actually due in January.

-Uh because of his death, and there have been a number of leaks.
+And there have been a number of leaks.

-And one of the leaks of information that is in the book.
+And one of the leaks of information that is in the book, Huffington Post got a copy of the book.

-Huffington Post got a copy of the book, AP got a copy of the book, the Huffing and Puffington Post revealed a very interesting tidbit, namely that upon meeting Obama in 2010, Steve Jobs told him you're headed for a one-term presidency.
+The Huffing and Puffington Post revealed a very interesting tidbit, namely that upon meeting Obama in 2010, Steve Jobs told him you're headed for a one-term presidency.

-According to the Huffing and Puffington Post, which read the book, Jobs was critical of the Obama regime for not being business friendly and blasted the nation's education system as it is crippling or crippled by union work rules.
+According to the Huffing and Puffington Post, which read the book, Jobs was critical of the Obama regime for not being business-friendly and blasted the nation's education system as it is crippling or crippled by union work rules.

 Jobs told Obama that regulations and unnecessary costs make doing business in the United States as opposed to China prohibitive.

-Though Jobs was not that impressed by Obama, telling Isaacson that his focus on the reasons that things can't get done infuriates him.
+Though Jobs was not that impressed by Obama, telling Isaacson that his focus on the reasons that things can't get done infuriates him, they did keep in touch.

-They talked by phone a few times.
+They talked my phone a few times.

 Jobs even offered to help create Obama's political ads for the 2012 campaign.